project-timestamper/timestamper-site/src/faq.md

 #### How can I verify a particular timestamp?

 We are working on providing a user-friendly interface for verifying timestamps from this project.
-Please stay tuned!
+Stay tuned!

 #### I know of a collection that should be timestamped.
 How do I get started?